Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Introduction

 There are additional ways in which a waveform model can be inaccurate, primarily due to the omission of physical or environmental factors in its description.
 Examples of such scenarios include analyzing a binary merger with eccentricity using a model that does not include it \citep{PhysRevD.109.043037, Divyajyoti:2023rht, Ramos-Buades:2019uvh, Brown:2009ng, Narayan:2023vhm, Guo:2022ehk, Bonino:2022hkj, GilChoi:2022waq, Lee:2025zjx}.
 Additionally, if the model fails to include specific physical effects, such as higher modes or precession, it can introduce systematic inaccuracies \citep{Chatziioannou:2014coa, Purrer:2015nkh, CalderonBustillo:2015lrt, London:2017bcn, Cotesta:2018fcv, Kalaghatgi:2019log, Pratten:2020igi, Garcia-Quiros:2020qpx, Krishnendu:2021cyi, Divyajyoti:2025cwq}.
+The impact of these omissions depends on the \ac{snr} of the signal and the location of the source in parameter space.
 In a recent study, it is argued that not all events need to use the state-of-the-art waveform models, which use higher-order multiple modes and spin-induced quadruple moments \citep{Hoy:2026izf}.

 Apart from waveform modelling uncertainties, data analysis artifacts, such as the presence of glitches near the signal, can also affect the \ac{pe} results.
 Typically, the LIGO-Virgo interferometers encounter glitches at the rate of $\mathcal{O}(1)$ per minute~\cite{KAGRA:2021vkt}.
 Some of them tend to occur in the vicinity of a gravitational wave signal.
 Such glitches need to be carefully reconstructed and subtracted from the data before the signal can be analysed; otherwise, their presence may introduce biases in the measurement of the source properties of the signals and in subsequent science cases.
 For the gravitational wave transient catalogues (GWTC)~\cite{gwtc4, gwtc3}, the glitch mitigation is performed using the BayesWave codebase \citep{Hourihane:2022doe}.
 The codebase jointly reconstructs the signal and the glitch.
 It models the signal coherently across the detector network using phenomenological waveforms, while glitches are modelled independently for each detector using a sum of Morlet-Gabor wavelets~\cite{Cornish:2020dwh}.